 Our timeline includes details on all announcements related to bushfire relief and recovery by Australian and State/Territory Governments.
 By including stand-alone and joint announcements, you can see a comprehensive picture of all help delivered by both levels of government.

-Emergency Management Minister David Littleproud and VIC Minister for Police and Emergency Services Lisa Neville announce further support for bushfire-affected primary producers and small businesses in across the state.
+Emergency Management Minister David Littleproud and VIC Minister for Police and Emergency Services Lisa Neville announce extensions to two popular categories of bushfire recovery grants for farmers and small businesses.

 Emergency Management Minister David Littleproud and Minister for Communications, Urban Infrastructure, Cities and the Arts Paul Fletcher announce $13.2 million to support battery back-ups across 467 mobile phone towers to provide a minimum of 12 hours of emergency back-up power.

 Emergency Management Minister David Littleproud and NSW Deputy Premier John Barilaro announce deadline extension for Bushfire Local Economic Recovery fund applications.